KhronosGroup/Vulkan-Loader/BUILD.md

       built and installed to the directory of your choosing.
 This can be done by setting `CMAKE_INSTALL_PREFIX` and running the "install" target from within the Vulkan-Headers repository.

+- The loader tests require that a copy of Google Test be present in the "external" directory.
+  The loader will still build if Google Test is not provided, but the tests will be skipped.
+  To get a copy of Google Test, run:

+      git clone https://github.com/google/googletest external/googletest

 ### MacOS build

 #### CMake Generators